ansible/awx/docs/bulk_api.md

 Provides feature in the API that allows a single web request to delete multiple hosts from an inventory.

-Following is an example of a post request at the /api/v2/bulk/host_create:
+Following is an example of a post request at the /api/v2/bulk/host_delete:

     {
-        "inventory": 1,
         "hosts": [3, 4, 5, 6, 7 ,8, 9, 10]
     }